January 17, 2024

 WHEN TO WEAR YOUR POINTE SHOES: (Girls training track applicants only)

 All students 14 years old and under who are applying to the 5-week Summer Course should begin the audition class in ballet slippers and bring their pointe shoes into the audition studio.
 Students will be instructed to put on their pointe shoes towards the end of the class and will be given some exercises on pointe.
-Students applying for the NY Junior Session who have not had previous experience on pointe do not need to bring pointe shoes and are not expected to participate in any exercises on pointe.
+Students 15 and above should wear their pointe shoes into the audition studio.
+They are expected to take the full audition class on pointe.
+Students in the New York Junior Session audition do not need to bring pointe shoes and will not be given any exercises on pointe.

 A lot of our applicants question which audition age group they should attend especially if their age is different at the audition than it will be during the summer programs.
 You should audition in the age group that corresponds with your age at the time of the audition and not the age you’ll be for our summer programs.
 (If they’re different).
 So, a 12-year-old turning 13 in March should audition in the age group designated for 12 year olds.
-The exception to this rule is a 9 year old who is eligible for our NY Junior Session (turning 10 by July 31) – he/she should audition in the group designated for 10 year olds.
+The exception to this rule is a 9 year old who is eligible for our NY Junior Session (turning 10 by July 31) – he/she should audition in the group designated for the New York Junior Session.
 It is important to note that our faculty evaluators have every student’s current age and birthdate as it was submitted on the application form right in front of them throughout the audition.
 They know what age students will be during the summer programs and what is expected for the programs they are applying.
 Some of our NYC auditions have a broad age range and faculty will rely on the age information from the application form to evaluate accordingly.

 You should arrive between 30 minutes to an hour before your designated audition time.
 (Check your audition city page for details about your specific audition.)
 Applicants who pre-registered will check-in, show proof of birth and receive their audition number.
 Those applying on site (Tour cities only) should pick up and complete a paper application from the administrator before they check-in.
 On site applicants will need to pay the $50 audition fee via cash or credit card when they check in.
 It’s important to arrive early to the audition as there is often a line to check-in – even if you’ve pre-registered.
 Additionally, depending on the number of applicants we are expecting, faculty may elect to begin class early to optimize timing throughout the day.
 Once checked in, you will have the opportunity to warm up nearby.
 When class is about to begin, the onsite administrator will announce the numbers for the next audition group and line students up in number order.
 You can help facilitate a smooth transition into the studio by paying attention to your audition number in relation to the group and try to find your place in line.
 Typically, just before the audition begins after students are lined up, the administrator will take a photo of every applicant in groups of 3-4 students.
 This is for our records and for faculty to reference after the audition if necessary.